BoringBoredom/PC-Optimization-Hub/README.md

   - As usual, disable everything you don't explicitely need.
   - The Task Manager is a very inaccurate representation of system load since it only displays Core usage on a very superficial level.
 It doesn't account for things like [context switching](https://en.wikipedia.org/wiki/Context_switch) which can be very expensive.
 I recommend using [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer) with [modified settings](https://github.com/BoringBoredom/PC-Optimization-Hub/blob/main/content/process_explorer_settings.reg) instead.
   - [NVIDIA Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector) exposes a lot of settings that are hidden from the control panel.
+  - Whenever possible, use portable versions of programs.
+Sometimes installers come with background services/drivers which may run even if the program is not running.
   - ## Optimization guides
     - [Calypto's guide](https://docs.google.com/document/d/1c2-lUJq74wuYK1WrA_bIvgb89dUN0sj8-hO3vqmrau4/edit)
     - [Timecard's guide](https://github.com/djdallmann/GamingPCSetup)